GaurangPP/MyProjects/README.md

 # MyProjects
 A collection of my Machine Learning and Deep Learning projects

-I begun learning Machine Learning at the beginnning of 2021.
+I had begun learning Machine Learning at the beginnning of 2021.
 Since then I have covered topics like Regression, Classification, Clustering, Model Selection, Dimensionality Reduction, Neural Networks, Computer Vision (Image classification and image generation using GANs).

 Some of the included projects are:
 1. Water potability classification problem.
 Task : To predict whether water was drinkable or not (binary classification) based on 9 features.